 To create an image map, you need to name the map and then draw your hotspots (rectangles, circles, or polygons) on the image.

-In the next activity, you will watch the trainer create an image map.
-Below are the steps that the trainer will follow.
-You can complete these steps with the trainer using dreamweaver/Exercises/index.html or you can wait until the next exercise, in which you will complete the image map.
+Watch as your instructor adds an image map by following the steps below.
+You can follow along in ClassFiles/Dreamweaver/Exercises/index.html or you can wait until the next exercise in which you will complete the image map.